Minimal Distance of Propositional Models: Preliminaries

+An $\NPO$ problem~$\Pcal$ is in the class $\PO$ if the optimum is computable in polynomial time (i.e. if~$\Pcal$ admits a $1$-approximate polynomial-time algorithm). $\Pcal$ is in the class $\APX$ ($\pAPX$) if it is approximable within a constant (polynomial) function in the size of the instance~$x$. $\NPO$ is the class of all $\NPO$ problems and $\NPOPB$ is the class of all $\NPO$ problems where the objective function is polynomially bounded.
+The following inclusions hold for these approximation complexity classes: $\PO \subseteq \APX \subseteq \pAPX \subseteq \NPO$.
+All inclusions are strict unless $\P = \NP$.

-We assume that the reader has a basic knowledge of approximation algorithms and complexity theory, see e.g.~\cite{AusielloCGKMSP-99,CreignouKS-01}.
-For reductions among decision problems we use polynomial-time many-one reduction denoted by~$\mle$.
+For reductions among decision problems we use the polynomial-time many-one reduction denoted by~$\mle$.
 Many-one equivalence between decision problems is denoted by~$\meq$.
 For reductions among optimization problems we use approximation preserving reductions, also called $\AP$-reductions, denoted by~$\aple$. $\AP$-equivalence between optimization problems is denoted by~$\apeq$.
-We use the following approximation complexity classes in the hierarchy $\PO \subseteq \APX \subseteq \pAPX \subseteq \NPO$.